Simulation of Reflected Brownian motion on two dimensional wedges: Folding number in a wedge and complexity

-When the simulated radii $r_1, \ \ldots, \ r_n$ in Algorithm II of Section \ref{algorithm_for_reflected} become small, the process $(X_t)$ goes from one boundary $\partial \mathcal{V}^{\pm}$ to the other boundary $\partial \mathcal{V}^{\mp}$ many times and the number of iterations becomes high.
+When the simulated radii $r_1, \ \ldots, \ r_n$ in Algorithm II of Section \ref{algorithm_for_reflected} become small, the process $(X_t)_{t\in [0,T]}$ goes from one boundary $\partial \mathcal{V}^{\pm}$ to the other boundary $\partial \mathcal{V}^{\mp}$ many times and the number of iterations becomes high.
+In Section \ref{sec:higher_dim} is hinted that this problem is in fact specific to the dimension $2$.
 To remedy this problem, we study the asymptotic behavior of $ \mathbb{P}^{x_0}(X_t \in dy) $ when $ r_0 $ is close to zero.
 In fact, if the ratio $rr_0/t$ is small, then the density of the reflected Brownian motion expressed in \eqref{formula_reflected} can be approximated by the distribution obtained by taking only $n=0$:

 The function above can be renormalized so that it becomes a density which can be simulated using inequality \eqref{majoration_I0} and the acceptance-rejection method with the reference density

 Then we modify Algorithm II as follows.
 We choose some small $\varepsilon \in (0,r_0)$ and: \begin{itemize} \item Simulate the sequence of $(r_n)_n$ and $(\theta_n)_n$ as in Algorithm II in Section \ref{algorithm_for_reflected}. \item If after some iteration $n$, we have (note that $T-T_n > 0$ is the remaining time of the simulated process after step $n$), then we directly simulate the final point $\bar X_T$ according to the approximation \eqref{approximation_r_small}: